Madison County boys basketball team's season ends with close loss to Brunswick in state quarterfinals

-The red-hot Madison County boys basketball team entered Friday night's VHSL Class 2 state semifinal matchup with Brunswick on a nine-game winning streak and fresh off a capturing a regional championship.
+The Madison County boys basketball team entered Friday night's VHSL Class 2 state quarterfinal matchup with Brunswick on a nine-game winning streak and fresh off a capturing a regional championship.

 But unfortunately for the Mountaineers, they fell just short in their quest to keep their winning streak and their season alive.

-The Bulldogs stamped their ticket to the VHSL Class 2 state semifinals with a hard-fought 62-60 win over Madison County on Friday night at Monticello High School.
+Brunswick stamped its ticket to the VHSL Class 2 state semifinals with a hard-fought 62-60 win over Madison County on Friday night at Monticello High School.

-The Mountaineers, who captured the Bull Run District and Region 2B championships, conclude their season with a 22-7 record.
+The Mountaineers, who captured the Bull Run District and Region 2B championships en route to earning a state tournament berth, conclude their season with a 22-7 record.

 Madison kept things close throughout the game Friday thanks to some stellar shooting from beyond the arc.
 The Mountaineers hit 10 3-pointers in the game.